rosflight/rosflight_firmware/docs/user-guide/flight-controller-setup.md

     sudo apt purge modemmanager
     ```

-## Flashing firmware using the Cleanflight Configurator
+## Flashing Firmware using the Cleanflight Configurator

 * Download the latest version of ROSflight for your board [here](https://github.com/rosflight/firmware/releases).
 * Install the Cleanflight configurator - It is an extension to Google Chrome - [link](https://chrome.google.com/webstore/detail/cleanflight-configurator/enacoimjcgeinfnnnpajinjgmkahmfgb?hl=en)